Hidden Measurement Error in LLM Pipelines Distorts Annotation, Evaluation, and Benchmarking: Quickstart Guide

 \section{Quickstart Guide}

 This guide walks through the operational pipeline for diagnosing uncertainty in an LLM annotation workflow.
 The full framework and derivations appear in Section~\ref{si:framework}.

-\begin{enumerate} \item \textbf{Run a small pilot.} A small pilot at a fixed temperature and judge model is enough to estimate the dominant variance components.
-The minimum design uses 30 or more items, 3 or more prompt variants, and 5 or more replications, for roughly 450 API calls if evaluating a single scoring function.
-Prompt variants should be semantically equivalent paraphrases that share task instruction, output format, and reasoning mode.
+\begin{enumerate} \item \textbf{Run a small pilot.} A small pilot at a fixed temperature can estimate the dominant variance components when the judge layer is varied.
+The minimum design uses 30 or more items, 3 or more prompt variants, 2 or more judges (when a judge layer exists), and 3 or more replications, for roughly 540 API calls if evaluating a single scoring function.
+Variants share task instruction, output format, and reasoning mode but may differ in word choice, sentence structure, and framing of the construct (Section~\ref{si:framework}, Assumption~\ref{asn:exchangeability}).
+This broad operationalization reflects the prompt-wording uncertainty a real evaluator faces.
+Both strict paraphrases (e.g., prompting Claude Haiku at temperature 0.9 to rewrite a seed instruction $V$ ways) and small sets of templates that vary the framing of the construct are valid.
+The latter produces a broader $\hat{\sigma}^2_\phi$.
+Include the original benchmark prompt as one of the $V$ variants where one exists.
 Items should be drawn from the target deployment domain.

-\item \textbf{Fit the variance decomposition.} Feed the pilot data into a crossed random-effects model.
-One line of R's \texttt{lme4} package fits it,
+Drop the judge facet for benchmarks without one (e.g., MMLU).